Whatcom Community College

 This new grant makes education affordable for more families in Washington State.
 Award amounts vary based on income and grant funds can be used to cover full tuition at any in-state public college or university, including community or technical colleges, or provide a comparable amount toward tuition and other education-related costs at an approved private college or career training program.
 There is no separate application for the Washington College Grant.
 Students should complete a state or federal financial aid application.

 Washington Health Corps gives financial support to health professionals through loan repayment and other supports.
 The health corps programs encourage licensed health professionals to provide primary care at approved sites in critical shortage areas.
 Washington Health Corps administers the state health program (SHP), the new behavioral health program (BHP), and the federal health program (FHP) (a federal grant–state match program).
-If you are interested in learning more about the Washington State loan repayment options, the Washington Student Achievement Council website has additional details.

 AAMC Financial Planning for Healthcare Education